 Export these all out to Excel

 Now take your total target keyword list, and paste it into a new column called “Target Keywords” and then create a new, empty column and title it “Content Gaps.”
+(You can check out my full Semrush review to read more about the tool’s keyword research features.)

 Next we will use a simple Excel function called VLOOKUP.
 This function lets you quickly search for information within your spreadsheet, like the keywords you want to target but don’t currently have rankings for 🙂